coxy1989/mlsabbatical/website/content/markdown/learning_log.md

 ### Wednesday, 1/08/2018

 I met up with my study buddy.
 We discussed how we were getting on with the curriculum, we are both having too much of a good time in the foundational track and have been neglecting the applied and interview training tracks.
-Fair enough, the interview training track is pretty dull and we agreed the applied track can wait until the [*Mathematics For Machine learning*](https://www.coursera.org/specializations/mathematics-machine-learning) unit is wrapped up - which it should be within the next couple of weeks.
+Fair enough, the interview training track is pretty dull and we agreed the applied track can wait until the [*Mathematics for Machine learning*](https://www.coursera.org/specializations/mathematics-machine-learning) unit is wrapped up - which it should be within the next couple of weeks.

-I completed the first half of week four of [Mathematics Machine Learning: Multivariate Calculus](https://www.coursera.org/learn/multivariate-calculus-machine-learning), topics covered:
+I completed the first half of week four of [Mathematics for Machine Learning: Multivariate Calculus](https://www.coursera.org/learn/multivariate-calculus-machine-learning), topics covered:

 - Building approximate functions
 - Maclaurin series